 - With Whom We Share Your Personal Information

 We are bound by professional secrecy obligations and generally do not share your personal information with third parties unless we received your consent.

 - Do We Transfer Your Personal Information to Third Countries

 We don’t transfer your personal information to third countries that are not deemed to ensure an adequate level of protection.
 Your personal information is stored in a database in Canada.

 - Storage Limits

 We keep records of your personal information for no longer than is necessary for the purpose for which we obtained them and any other permitted linked purposes.
-This includes for example the purposes of satisfying any legal, regulatory, accounting, reporting requirements, to carry out legal work, for the establishment or defence of legal claims.
-If personal information is used for two purposes, we will retain it until the purpose with the latest period expires, but we will stop using it for the purpose with a shorter period one that period expires.
+This includes, for example, the purposes of satisfying any legal, regulatory, accounting, reporting requirements, to carry out legal work, for the establishment or defence of legal claims.
+If personal information is used for two purposes, we will retain it until the purpose with the latest period expires, but we will stop using it for the purpose with a shorter period once that period expires.